Mohibullah-Barakzai/Mohibullah-Barakzai/README.md

 - 👨🏻‍💻 About Me

-- 💀 I am .....
+- 💀 I am known as an Ethical Hacker.....

-- 💻 I'm currently looking for a job as a Penetration Tester, IT support, IT Administrator
+- 💻 I'm currently looking for a job as a Hacker or Cybersecurity Analyst.

 - 💡 I'm on track for learning more about Cyber Security, Internet Technologies and Software Development.